Sudeeptha21/Capstone_Kaggle_NB/README.md

 - Outliers were removed in certain columns like Children
 - Downsampled the data in order to achieve better accuracy since the dataset was heavily imbalanced

 ### The Top 3 Negative predictors of Default are:

-EXT_SOURCE_2 & EXT_SOURCE_3: having a decent credit score is likely to decrease the chance of default.
+- EXT_SOURCE_2 & EXT_SOURCE_3: having a decent credit score is likely to decrease the chance of default.
 This makes sense as its a solid predictor of credit worthiness
-CODE_GENDER_F: It appears that females are less likely to default than males.
+- CODE_GENDER_F: It appears that females are less likely to default than males.

 ### he Top 3 Positive predictors of Default are:

-Days_birth: Older individuals are more likely to default.
+- Days_birth: Older individuals are more likely to default.
-Name_Income_Type_Working: Clients who are employees rather than business owners are more likely to default.
+- Name_Income_Type_Working: Clients who are employees rather than business owners are more likely to default.
-DAYS_Last_Phone_Change: Clients that have recently changed their phone numbers are at a higher default risk.
+- DAYS_Last_Phone_Change: Clients that have recently changed their phone numbers are at a higher default risk.

-## Best model
+## Modelling
-CATBOOST Model which gave a 70 percent accuracy compared to other models like logistic regression model and random forest model.
+- CATBOOST Model which gave a 70 percent accuracy compared to other models like logistic regression model and random forest model.
+- Fast and reliable with high accuracy.
+- Best for evaluating non linear parameters and giving the best decisison in case of classification problems.

+### Evaluation Metric:
+- Used confusion matrix, which is ideal for evaluating imbalanced classification problems.

+## Challenges
+- Severe Class Imbalance: Only about 8% of applicants defaulted so downsampling was necessary.
+-Missing Data: Many columns had >60% missing values, requiring careful dropping or imputation.

+## Key Learnings and Conclusion
+- Importance of designing transparent models with financial inclusion is the goal.
+- Integrating with Ai would automate the model and increase efficiency.
+- Personlaised loan offers and transparent communication would reduce financial losses.